-Even if you don’t identify yourself as a gamer, there is a good chance you have heard of “The Legend of Zelda/” This is one of the most critically and commercially successful video game franchises in history, spawning nineteen entries and various spin-offs.
-In addition, The Legend of Zelda has appeared in other media like comic books, television and more.
+Even if you don’t identify as a gamer, there is a good chance you have heard of “The Legend of Zelda.”
+This is one of the most critically and commercially successful video game franchises in history, spawning 19 entries and various spinoffs.
 Ever since the original game was released in 1986, It has been a prominent and influential series, with many of the titles in the franchise considered to be some of the greatest video games ever made.
+However, the games are only available for Nintendo’s gaming console.
+Here are some of the ways you can play The Legend of Zelda on your PC.

 What Is The Legend of Zelda?